jairoperezaquino/fastapi-google-cloud-run/README.md

-# FastAPI - Cloud Run
+# FastAPI - Google Cloud Run

 A template for deploying a FastAPI application on Google Cloud Run.